radan-school-projects/webrtc-back-ts/README.md

 The mongo uri in our [config file](https://github.com/radandevist/standalone-api-express-server/blob/master/src/config/config.ts) is best suited for [mongoDB Atlas](https://www.mongodb.com/cloud), to continue with this config you'll need to register an account there.

 Althought, you're free to use any mongo host or any database management system also.

+## about environment variable:

+In development mode(!!
+Only in development mode !!), this repo uses [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) for loading environment in a `.env` file at the root folder.
+The `.env` file is intentionnaly gitignored for security concerns.

 ## Todo next: